aws-samples/cloud-experiments/optimizing-data/README.md

 ### List Glue Tables
-In the spirit of CloudStory API we will recreate the AWS Console feature which lists the tables and displays the metadata within one single reusable function.
+In the spirit of AWS Open Data Analytics API we will recreate the AWS Console feature which lists the tables and displays the metadata within one single reusable function.
 We get the list of table metadata stored within our data catalog by passing the ``database`` parameter.
 Next we iterate over each table object and display the name, source data file, number of records (estimate), average record size, data size in MB, and the name of the crawler used to extract the table metadata.
 We also display the list of column names and data types extracted as schema from the flat file stored on S3.

 ```python